Zocker-Welt/Zawa/README.md

 <h3 align="center">Using_name</a></h3>

 <p align="left">
-    😅 You can't use ( ) because it is used for sytax like if statement (may be changed later)
+    😅 You can't use ( for do because ( and ) are reserved for ifs (in more updates for lists to)
 </p>

 ```ruby